Table of Contents[Hide][Show]

 Junior’s Restaurant & Bakery

 Famous for its cheesecake, Junior’s has been serving American comfort food since the 1950s.
 Decorated in an orange and white, Creamsicle palette, you’ll find it hard not to smile when you slip into one of the retro booths.
 Prices are very reasonable by New York standards.
-My go-to open face Tuna Melt is $13.50.
+My go-to?
+An open-face Tuna Melt.

 Ask 10 people who just got back from NYC where they ate and it’s likely that 7 of them will say “Carmine’s.”
 It’s that popular and, fortunately, it’s that good.
 The family-style Italian entrees are massive and the service is friendly.

 There are a number of Irish pubs in Times Square including Connolly’s and O’Donoghue’s.
 They’re reliable.
 When you want something that’s a little bit extra, head to Lillie’s.
-Named for the turn of the century actress Lillie Langtry, the restaurant’s packed full of antiquities shipped from a Belfast mansion.
-Kids can play “I Spy” while waiting for the classic pub faire to arrive.
+Named for the turn-of-the-century actress Lillie Langtry, the restaurant is packed full of antiquities shipped from a Belfast mansion.
+Kids can play “I Spy” while waiting for the classic pub fare to arrive.